 Schools have a legal obligation to ensure the safety of all of its pupils.
 Schools that have students with Type 1 diabetes must make sure they provide a safe environment with adequate supervision for these students.
 Staff must be given sufficient information, either by the parent or by a Diabetes Nurse Educator, to ensure the safety of these students and understand what is required should an emergency arise.

 The High Health Needs Fund provides paraprofessional (teacher aid) time for students with high health needs so that they can attend school safely.
 This can be particularly useful for a new entrant, a child who is newly diagnosed or who has just begun insulin pump therapy.
 The student’s parent/caregiver, health care workers and educators agree on the level and type of care required in an Individual Care Plan.

-Parts of this form must be filled in by the child’s medical specialist Guidelines and application form can be found at http://www.minedu.govt.nz and type High Health Needs Fund Guidelines into search.
+Parts of the application form must be filled in by the child’s medical specialist.
+Guidelines and application forms can be found at http://www.minedu.govt.nz and type High Health Needs Fund Guidelines into search.

 It is recommended that young people with Diabetes wear a Medical ID that has the Universal Medical Emblem at all times.
 These are easily recognizable during an emergency.
 Medical ID’s have the patients primary medical conditions engraved on the back and are essential to first responders.